WeCanCodeIT/columbus-2017-fall/week5/spring-mvc-intro.md

 - **`CourseRepository`**: The Maintenance Class for the map
  	- contains the ability to access the entire map or one item in a map
 - **`CourseController`**: The Controller class to handle HTTP requests
-- An Application class that will already be build out using the Spring Initializr
+- An Application class that will already be built out using the Spring Initializr

 ### Resources to build